 PROTOCOL

-of the 1stst session of the Romanian-Georgian Joint
+of the 1st session of the Georgian-Romanian Joint

 Commission for Economic Collaboration

-The 1st session of the Romanian-Georgian Joint Commission for Economic Collaboration (hereinafter referred to as the "Commission") wason Economic ", signed on Tbilisi
+The 1st session of the Georgian-Romanian Joint Commission for Economic Collaboration (hereinafter referred to as the "Commission") established in accordance with Article 3 of the "Agreement between Georgia and Romania on Economic and Scientific-Technical Cooperation", signed on 2 June 2010 in Bucharest, was held in Tbilisi on September, 2017.

-The Commission adopted the following Agenda:
+The Commission was Co-Chaired by Mr.Giorgi Gakharia, Minister of Economy and Sustainable Development of Georgia and Mr. Harry Ilan Laufer, Minister for Business Environment, Commerce and Entrepreneurship of Romania.

+The composition of the Georgian and Romanian Delegation are listed in Annexes I and II respectively.

+Both Sides approved the Agenda, attached as Annex III of this Protocol.

+In parallel of the Joint Commission, the Georgian-Romanian Business Forum, organized by the Georgian Chamber of Commerce and Industry and Romanian Chamber of Commerce was held.

+The 1st Session of the Georgian-Romanian Joint Commission was held in a warm and friendly atmosphere of cordiality and mutual understanding, reflecting the desire and determination of both countries to find feasible and efficient solutions for further developing and intensifying bilateral relations in different sectors of their economies.

+During the Commission´s session, various issues of mutual interest were discussed and the results of the deliberations are summarized as follows:

-Mutual information on the economic situation in Romania and Georgia.
+Mutual information on the economic situation in Georgia and Romania

-Bilateral economic cooperation in the fields:

-2.1.
-Trade, economy and investment

-2.2.
-Energy

-2.3.
-Transport

-2.4.
-Agriculture and Rural Development

-2.5.
-SME

-2.6.
-Industry

-2.7.
-Scientific research and innovation

-2.8.
-Tourism

-2.9.
-Cooperation between the Chambers of Commerce and Industry

-Date and venue of the 2nd Session of the Commission.

-Mutual information on the economic situation in Romania and Georgiaand pointed out that there is a great potential to enhance current trade and economic relations and confirmed that the importance of sustainable development of relations are in common interest of both states.
+Both Sides exchanged information concerning the current economic situation of their respective countries and pointed out that there is a great potential to enhance current trade and economic relations and confirmed that the importance of sustainable development of relations are in common interest of both states.
 The co-chairs of the Commission also discussed the future perspectives of economic cooperation in various fields.

-Both The two Sides informed each other about the statistics on bilateral trade and current investment and business environment in their countries and their development prospects.
+Both Sides informed each other about the statistics on bilateral trade and current investment and business environment in their countries and their development prospects.

-The two Sides stressed the importance of investment for economic development of their countries and expressed their interest to increase the volume of mutual investments.
+Both Sides stressed the importance of investment for economic development of their countries and expressed their interest to increase the volume of mutual investments.
 The two Sides gave information about favorable investment and business environment in their countries.

-Bilateral economic cooperation:
+Bilateral cooperation: